Gixx/worstpractice-css-hamburger-menu/README.md

 ## CSS Hamburger Menu

-The complete source code for the article [https://worstpractice.dev/frontend/create-a-simple-hamburber-menu-with-css](Create a simple Hamburger menu with CSS).
+The complete source code for the article (https://worstpractice.dev/frontend/create-a-simple-hamburber-menu-with-css)[Create a simple Hamburger menu with CSS].